John Derian could be the Platonic ideal of a Parisian curio store.

 76 E. Houston St., at Elizabeth St.

-century armoires lining the sidewalk pull you in to inspect unusual tchotchkes like a Middle East military-briefing map.
+Tin-framed mirrors and mid-century armoires lining the sidewalk pull you in to inspect unusual tchotchkes like a Middle East military-briefing map.

 (17.)
 Lighting by Gregory